berlinplan/berlinplan.github.io/readme.md

 #### Can the voting app be used to prevent moral collapse?

-> A separate value sector, like political and economic sectors, where groups clearly define their values can be established

-> Can the removal of attractive positions for psychopaths, leaders, mullahs, and priests bring an end to institutional religion?
+> Can a sector where each group defines its values bring an end to institutionalized religion and eliminate religious leaders?

 <sub> **Can societies be established again?** </sub>